istefano10/shorten/urlshorter-back/readme.md

-## For database you dont need to have a mongo server at local because i use a Mongo Atlass url.
+## For database you dont need to have a mongo server at local because i use a MongoDB Cloud.

 ## Run Locally